 Fast-forward 20 to 30 years, where home staging—with the help of a professional—is a well-honed service in the real estate industry.
 You can hire a home stager or do it on your own.
 Take a look at a few ways to stage your home's living room.

-A lot of people consider it a pain to repaint a house right before they move, but if the rooms in your house are anything other than a light neutral, you should seriously consider painting.
+You might consider it a pain to repaint a house right before you move, but if the rooms in your house are anything other than a light, neutral color, you should seriously consider painting.
 Even if it isn't your style and it seems boring, light neutrals such as ivory or light grey can make the space look cleaner and brighter.
-And, a lot of people like this look.
+And, it is a popular look.

 Declutter and Edit